The lead generation cycle for many websites starts with a landing page.

 Every landing page has a goal that a business wants to attain and an offer that visitors are interested in.
 Ideally, you should make sure that your potential customers get what they’re signing up for immediately.

-For instance, if you’re offering downloads in exchange for contact information (email address, phone number, etc.), then you can use a thank you page that appears as soon as a user submits a form.
+For instance, if you’re offering downloads in exchange for contact information (email address, phone number, etc.), then you can use a thank you page containing the download link that appears as soon as a user submits a form.

 WPForms also lets you create complete form pages containing your online form as the main conversion feature of a landing page.
 This feature is very useful if you want to quickly build a simple landing page centered around your web form driving your lead generation strategy.